RULES AND REGULATIONS OF THE OLYMPIA YACHT CLUB

 8. Failure to comply with the above may result in the vehicle being towed at the expense of the vendor and suspension of parking and/or vendor access privileges.

 Rule 23: Complaints of any nature shall be taken before the Board of Trustees at their regular meeting times.
-The Board shall give such complaint due consideration and render a decision which, in its considered judgment, shall be in accordance with Club bylaws and rule/regulations.
+The Board shall give such complaint due consideration and render a decision which, in its considered judgment, shall be in accordance with Club Bylaws, Rules, Regulations and Agreements.

 Rule 25: A maximum of two card-keys will be issued to each member.
 Any card broken or damaged may be returned to the Caretaker for replacement at no charge.
 To replace a LOST card-key, a personal or written request is required to the Caretaker and member’s account will be charged $5.00.